Chetan36/subtitle_generator/README.md

 > pip freeze > requirements.txt

 # TO RUN THE SUBTITLE GENERATOR PROGRAM
+1. Create 2 folders
+`resources` and `output`
+2. Put your input video inside the resources folder
+3. Run the below command
 > python video_subs.py --input resources/TAHM_SSSS.avi --output output

 # TO CONVERT THE SUBTITLE TO SRT PROGRAM